CartoDB/workshop_UCL-CASA/README.md

 ## Location Data Streams & Spatial Models

-Finally, the `demos/` directory contains two html versions of the jupyter notebooks .
+Finally, the `demos/` directory contains the html version of the jupyter notebook for the *twin area analysis* applied to WeWork offices.

 Good luck!